Can Dogs Eat Pizza? -Itsaboutdog

 Oregano:

-Consumption of oregano can cause a different type of discomfort to the canine by leading to severe digestive issues like vomiting and diarrhea, and it can even be responsible for decreased blood pressure, slow heart rate, and formation of an ulcer in the gastrointestinal tract, thus it is harmful to the canine.
+Consumption of oregano can cause a different type of discomfort to the canine by leading to severe digestive issues like vomiting and diarrhea.
+It can even be responsible for decreased blood pressure, slow heart rate, and the formation of an ulcer in the gastrointestinal tract; thus, it is harmful to the canine.

 Aapt Dubey